What are Sales Pages?

 Instapage offers you the opportunity to create your post-click landing pages without any design or coding experience.
 Simply:

 - Select a template from our vast array of free templates

 - Publish to the web

-Creating a sales page becomes extremely easy when you have the right software by your side and pre-optimized templates — that’s what Instapage has to offer.
+Creating a sales page becomes extremely when you follow these 5 elements of a winning sales page elements with the right software by your side — that’s what Instapage has to offer.